 INDIANAPOLIS, IN — From October 2nd through the 4th, Plumbing-Heating-Cooling Contractors Association members, associates and auxiliaries came to Indianapolis for the organization’s premiere education and networking event, Connect 2019, held at the Westin Hotel and the Indiana Convention Center.
+By final count, more than 900 people registered for the event.

 The event was co-located with the annual meeting of the Refrigeration Service Engineers Society (RSES) and the Radiant Professionals Association (RPA).
 The RPA hosted a radiant/hydronics education track for attendees.